AsociacionDrupalES/AED/modules/contrib/blazy/README.txt

   image.
 Otherwise some collapsed images containers will defeat the purpose of lazyloading.
 When using CSS background, the container may also be collapsed.
-  Both layout reflow and lazyloading delay issues are actually taken care of if Aspect ratio is enabled in the first place.
+  Both layout reflow and lazyloading delay issues are actually taken care of if Aspect ratio option is enabled in the first place.

 Adjust, and override blazy CSS files accordingly.